ninedraw119/ninedraw119/README.md

 ##

 ### About me
-- 🔭 I’m currently working on an Pokedex project
+- 🔭 I’m currently working on a Pokedex project
 - 🌱 I’m currently learning Lua and JavaScript
 - 😄 Pronouns: He/Him